DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

 3. **Metadata Validation**:
    - Validate the metadata with `metadata.validate_data(data=dataset)`.
    - The object compares both the metadata and the original data to see if the former accurately describes the latter.
-   - If validation fails, return an error message indicating issues with metadata representation.
+   - If validation fails, return a descriptive error message on where it happened.

 ``` python
 metadata.validate_data(data=dataset)